k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 <p>CDC Schema</p>
 </td>
 <td valign="top" width="600pxl">
-<p>Generated when an LU is deployed to Fabric for the first time.
+<p>Generated when an LU is deployed to Fabric for the first time, or when executing the <strong>CDC_REPUBLISH_SCHEMA</strong> Fabric command.
 These messages hold the LU Schema's name and information about its CDC tables.&nbsp;</p>
 <p>See the example in&nbsp;<a href="/articles/18_cdc_and_search/02_cdc_messages.md#appendix-a-cdc-schema-message---example">Appendix A</a>.</p>
 </td>
 </tr>